 In deciding whether the business names so nearly resemble each other, ACRA will, in addition to the registered names, also consider factors such as whether the business entities are carrying out similar business activities, and there is evidence of public confusion and financial detriment arising from the use of the business names, among others.

-Please refer to the Name Complaint Policy Statement for ACRA’s approach in handling name complaints, and our guide on how to submit an application for name complaint.
+Please refer to ACRA's Policy Statement on the Treatment of Business Names and Name Complaints for ACRA’s approach in handling name complaints, and our guide on how to submit an application for name complaint.

 Intellectual Property Rights Subsiding in Registered Business Names